sciencefund/hello-science-fund/content/sections/1-Mission.en.md

 ---
 anchor: "Mission"
 header: "Mission"
-subheader: "Our goal is to create a powerful new incentive structure for the pursuit of scientific discovery.
-One that does not require political connections, living in certain countries, or subservience to the status quo."
+subheader: "Our goal is to create a powerful new incentive structure for the pursuit of scientific discovery."
 services: [
   {
     iconName: "ArrowUpIcon",